grahamedgecombe/arc/README.markdown

 ### GRUB Patch

-Some versions of GRUB have a bug, and try to load parts of a 64-bit ELF file as if it were a 32-bit ELF file.
-If booting with your distribution's GRUB package doesn't work, or if you downloaded GRUB from source, you will need to change it slightly to fix this problem.
+GRUB up to version 1.99 has a bug where it load parts of a 64-bit ELF file as if it were a 32-bit ELF file.
+If booting with your distribution's GRUB package doesn't work, or if you downloaded GRUB 1.99 from source, you will need to patch it to fix this problem.

 In `grub-core/loader/multiboot_elfxx.c` you should add the following: